 Make customers Fall in Love with Your curb appeal

 It’s amazing how much we rely on Google Maps these days.
-Whether it’s to see what the front of a business looks like, for directions request or something else, it’s hard to imagine what it was like before Google mapped the world.
-The challenge that Google faces is that business and community growth outpace their fleet’s ability to keep Street View imagery updated consistently.
+Whether it’s to see what the front of a business looks like, for directions requests or something else, it’s hard to imagine what it was like before Google mapped the world.
+The challenge that Google faces is that business and community growth outpace their fleet’s ability to keep fresh Street View imagery regularly updated.
 Many outlying areas and suburbs haven’t been updated in over 10 years.
-For that reason, Google has certified only a handful of companies nationwide to be able to update Google Street View imagery.
-As one of those companies, we’d love to talk with you about your specific goals.
+For that reason, Google has certified a handful of companies nationwide with the ability to update Google Street View imagery.

-Residential and commercial real estate developers (like Ryan Homes, Duke Realty, Miller-Valentine, etc.)
+Residential and commercial real estate developers (like Ryan Homes, M/I Homes, Duke Realty, Miller-Valentine, etc.)

 Apartment and property management companies (like Towne Properties, CMC Properties, Hills Developers, etc.)